oderwat/docker-inspector/README.md

 - `--glob` is applied to the full path, so you need `/etc/**` to get all files and directory from /etc and `/etc/*` to get just the files.
 - Preserving permissions on OSX needs a sketchy implementation that uses `sudo` with a temporary bash script.
 - OSX external APF drives are usually not preserving ownership (this is why you can share them between macs with different user ids)
-- This is not yet tested on Linux and Windows at all!

 ## Building from Source